Optimizing communication, participant engagement, and the ethical conduct of precision

 Helping to maximize the use of electronic health records for research and health promotion, while also protecting the confidentiality of patients and research participants and allowing individual access and control

 Precision health information such as genetic sequencing will be an increasingly important part of electronic and personal health records, for researchers and healthcare providers.
 The storage and use of such data raises concerns about privacy and confidentiality and about patient consent and access to health information.
-We will support other projects in the Precision Health Initiative, including the Data and Informatics Cluster, by working with investigators and leadership to help explain precision health information to patients and obtain consent to its storage and use.
+We will support other projects in the Precision Health Initiative, including the Data and Informatics scientific pillar, by working with investigators and leadership to help explain precision health information to patients and obtain consent to its storage and use.
 Investigators will also conduct research on how best to provide patients and research participants with opportunities to access and have input on the use of such data.